full-spectrum ecological, Environmental and natural history property consultation. Biodiversity surveys and T&E Species monitoring and management

 Nature, you see, is a tactile classroom and offers learning opportunities that traditional classrooms cannot.
 Nature is special, in that when you touch it, it touches you back.
 (Photo courtesy Donna Douglas)

 Arrants Outdoors, LLC offers full-spectrum ecological and environmental property consultation for industries, public lands and private landowners.
-Routinely leading nature walks and teaching natural history classes for various government agencies and NGOs throughout the country, I bring twenty years of experience in studying ecosystems from coast to coast.
+Routinely leading nature walks and teaching natural history classes for various government agencies and NGOs throughout the country, I bring nearly twenty-five years of experience in studying ecosystems from coast to coast.

 Arrants Outdoors specializes in a variety of baseline survey options and surveys for threatened and endangered (T&E) species, along with biodiversity surveys and bioacoustics monitoring on properties large and small.
 From birds to bats, fish to frogs, turtles to trees, wildflowers to water quality, and everything in between; I have worked on projects covering all aspects of ecology and environmental management across the United States.
 Arrants Outdoors regularly works with clients to assist through both federal and state environmental permitting processes, as well as regulatory compliance.
-A certified laboratory, Arrants Outdoors establishes and conducts studies in creeks, streams, and wetlands for freshwater macroinvertebrate sampling and taxonomy.
+A certified laboratory, Arrants Outdoors establishes and conducts studies and population surveys for freshwater, saltwater, and estuarine macroinvertebrate, shellfish, and fish sampling and taxonomy.
 Having worked with global manufacturing companies such as BMW Manufacturing and international mining companies like OceanaGold, Arrants Outdoors has experience working on complex and difficult sites, closely adhering to specific safety protocols.
 MSHA Part 48 and HAZWOPER certified, I have extensive experience working with and supervising numerous site remediations, drinking water and air quality programs in multiple states.
 I am also a fully trained and certified wildland firefighter.

 Additionally, I work closely with clients to determine which native plants work best on their properties, the optimum location for all types of nesting structures, attracting various species of fauna and even pond management.
 Simply put, Arrants Outdoors, LLC offers a diverse array of consultation services to meet the needs of all property owners, no matter what size their property may be